peteygee123/guarantee/README.md

 Hi!
 Thanks for taking the time to look at this.
+There were a few things I was a little unsure of, but left it a little late.

 # Some notes / assumptions
 * The file will not contain any of the possible delimiters " ", ",", "|" as part of the data we care about